 There have to be lockers or storage facilities for workers to keep their clothes.
 This will make it secure and clean.
 There has to be separate storage for the clean cloth and dirty ones to avoid or to prevent cross-contamination.

 Section 43 of Nigeria factories act- There shall be provided and maintained for the use of all persons employed adequate and suitable accommodation for clothing not worn during working hours.

 5. There has to be a changing room.

 Changing rooms cater for workers to change into special workwear.
 They have to undress in such a room.
-Adequate provision has to be made for such a room to be clean, neat, adequately lit with proper ventilation.
+Adequate provision has to be made for such a room to be clean, neat, and adequately lit with proper ventilation.
 There have to be separate facilities for men and women.

 6. Resting and eating facilities.

 Workers should have accessible areas where they can take a break away from work activities.
-They have to have sufficient sitting and away from hazardous exposures from work.
+They have to have a sufficient sitting and be away from hazardous exposures from work.
 However, eating facilities should be made available as well.
 Those places have to be hygienic.
 There have to be arrangements for food and drinks in those facilities.
 Smoking facilities have to be made available to protect non-smokers from second-hand smoke.

 7. First aid facilities.

 This is vital for any company.
 It caters to emergency treatment for an injured worker. first aid is done before mobilizing the victim to a hospital.
 In some cases, there has to be an ambulance present in the company depending on the size of the company’s employees.
 The factory act gave an exemption of the first aid box if there is an ambulance room present in the workplace.

 Section 43 (1) of the Nigerian factories act- There shall be provided and maintained so as to be readily accessible a first aid box or a cupboard of the prescribed standard, and where more than one hundred and fifty persons are employed an additional box or cupboard for every additional one hundred and fifty persons.